jmcooper/angular-hogwarts-tdd-kata/README.md

 });
 ```

 Very nice, you wrote the description and the expectation first.
-Keeping the test simple will help your thinking.
+Keeping the test simple helps your thinking.

 What happens if you run it? **It will generate errors.
 You can see them by running ``app/tests/HogwartsTests.hmtl`` with the dev tools open.

-See it says, Error cannot read property 'getCatalog' of undefined.
+See it says, "Error cannot read property 'getCatalog' of undefined."
 It means my mockCatalogRepository is not setup.**

 ### Test 1: Failing